An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 Because of this, if we want to further diminish numerical mixing, we must also employ the monitor function strategy through $a_M$.
-Indeed, we see that by using $a_\vartheta=0.01$, values of $a_M$ between $1$ and $10$ seem to greatly reduce numerical mixing up until to the point that the ISW starts to break.
-After the point of overturning ($t>18s$), numerical mixing is mainly the result of the horizontal advection scheme that a vertical ALE method cannot reduce.
-Indeed, by comparing Fig.\ref{fig:ag10_0} and Fig.\ref{fig:ag1010}, we see that the the latter displays a much clearer result that greatly improves the resolution around the density interface.
+Indeed, we see that by using $a_\vartheta=0.01$, values of $a_M$ between $1$ and $10$ seem to greatly reduce numerical mixing up until the point that the ISW starts to break.
+After the point of overturning ($t>18s$), numerical mixing is mainly the result of the horizontal advection scheme that a vertical ALE method cannot directly reduce.
+Indeed, by comparing Fig.\ref{fig:ag10_0} and Fig.\ref{fig:ag1010}, we see that the latter displays a much clearer result that greatly improves the resolution around the density interface.

+It should be noted that a small jump of the variance is observed in Fig.\ref{fig:aghsaee_dvd} at the start of the simulation for $a_M>1$.
+In these cases, the factor $a_M$ dictates a strong refinement of the mesh around the pycnocline (see \S\ref{sec:monitor}).
+Consequently, since the initial $\sigma$-mesh is iso-spaced, the whole grid moves at the start of the simulation to meet this refinement criterion.
+Thus, the jump of the variance is attributed to this abrupt movement of the mesh.
+Furthermore, the solver exhibits this behavior only at the start of the simulation, and no spontaneous "unmixing" is observed thereafter.
+As such, this is considered a minor issue related to the initialization process, rather than the proposed scheme itself.

-Summarizing the above observations, we conclude that when vertical mass transfer is important, it is advisable to keep $a_\vartheta$ at a moderate value $a_\vartheta \sim 0.01$ and try to reduce SDM through $a_M$.
-Indeed, the pair $(a_\vartheta,a_M)=(0.01,10)$, as demonstrated in Fig.\ref{fig:aghsaee_dvd}, almost negates the decay of $\iiint \rho^2 \di V$ and simultaneously captures the overturning accurately (Fig.\ref{fig:ag1010}).
+Summarizing the above observations, we conclude that when vertical mass transfer is important, it is advisable to keep $a_\vartheta$ at a moderate value $ a_\vartheta \sim 0.01 $ and try to reduce SDM through $a_M$.
+Indeed, the pair $(a_\vartheta,a_M)=(0.01,10)$, as demonstrated in Fig.\ref{fig:aghsaee_dvd}, almost negates the decay of $ \iiint \rho^2 \di V $ and simultaneously captures the overturning accurately (Fig.\ref{fig:ag1010}).

-With regards to the phenomenon, the results of SLS closely resemble those of \cite{aghsaee2010breaking}: When the ISW approaches the slope, its crest steepens, until the critical point of overturning, when a mass of light water enters the dense region, while the dense front propagates to the right.
-Afterwards, mixing occurs and a portion of the ISW is reflected leftwards.
-The above results indicate the ability of SLS to simulate nonhydrostatic flows of complex nature.
+With regard to the phenomenon, the results of SLS closely resemble those of \cite{aghsaee2010breaking}: When the ISW approaches the slope, its crest steepens, until the critical point of overturning, when a mass of light water enters the dense region, while the dense front propagates to the right.
+Afterwards, overturning occurs and a portion of the ISW is reflected leftwards.
+The above results indicate the ability of the scheme to simulate nonhydrostatic flows of complex nature.
 Furthermore, through the proposed mesh moving formulation, SLS is able to have a low level of numerical dissipation without overly suppressing the physically relevant mass transfer.